justinschmitz97/WebToGPT/data/reactblog.md

 Thank you to [Barbara Markiewicz](https://twitter.com/barbara_markie), the team at [Callstack](https://www.callstack.com/), and our React Team Developer Advocate [Matt Carroll](https://twitter.com/mattcarrollcode) for helping to plan the entire event; and to [Sunny Leggett](https://zeroslopeevents.com/about) and everyone from [Zero Slope](https://zeroslopeevents.com) for helping to organize the event.

-Thank you [Ashley Narcisse](https://twitter.com/_darkfadr) for being our MC and Chief Vibes Officer; and to [Michael Chan](https://twitter.com/chantastic) and [Jamon Holmgren](https://twitter.com/jamonholmgren) for hosting the Q\&A sessions.
+Thank you [Ashley Narcisse](https://twitter.com/_darkfadr) for being our MC and Chief Vibes Officer; and to [Michael Chan](https://twitter.com/chantastic) and [Jamon Holmgren](https://twitter.com/jamonholmgren) for hosting the Q&A sessions.

-Thank you [Seth Webster](https://twitter.com/sethwebster) and [Eli White](https://x.com/Eli_White) for welcoming us each day and providing direction on structure and content; and to [Tom Occhino](https://twitter.com/tomocchino) for joining us with a special message during the after\-party.
+Thank you [Seth Webster](https://twitter.com/sethwebster) and [Eli White](https://x.com/Eli_White) for welcoming us each day and providing direction on structure and content; and to [Tom Occhino](https://twitter.com/tomocchino) for joining us with a special message during the after-party.

 Thank you [Ricky Hanlon](https://www.youtube.com/watch?v=FxTZL2U-uKg&t=1263s) for providing detailed feedback on talks, working on slide designs, and generally filling in the gaps to sweat the details.